hank-ai/darknet/README.md

     cd build
     cmake -DCMAKE_BUILD_TYPE=Release ..
     make -j4 package
-    sudo dpkg -i darknet*.deb
+    sudo dpkg -i darknet-VERSION.deb

-If you are using an older version of Ubuntu, you may need to upgrade cmake.
-Instead of installing cmake via `sudo apt-get`, you may need to run this:
+If you are using an older version of CMake, such as the one with Ubuntu 18.04, then you'll need to upgrade CMake before you can run the `cmake` command above.
+Upgrading CMake on Ubuntu 18.04 can be done with the following:

     sudo apt-get purge cmake
     sudo snap install cmake --classic

+If you are using a distro that uses RPM files instead of DEB files, see the relevant lines in `CM_package.cmake`.
+Prior to running `make -j4 package` you'll need to edit these two lines:

+    SET (CPACK_GENERATOR "DEB")
+    # SET (CPACK_GENERATOR "RPM")

+For distros such as Centos and OpenSUSE, you'll need to switch those two lines in `CM_package.cmake` to be:

+    # SET (CPACK_GENERATOR "DEB")
+    SET (CPACK_GENERATOR "RPM")

 ## Windows CMake Method